Micromobility: History

-Original forms of micromobility, like bicycles and scooters, have been around since 1817, but it was not until 1908 that cars began to dominate in modal share in cities such as New York.
-Since then, the use of bicycles as a utilitarian urban transport mode (as opposed to recreation or sport) has been relatively low in comparison to trips made by private vehicles outside of a few cities in China, the Netherlands, and Denmark.
+Micromobility vehicles such as bicycles and scooters, have been in use since the 19th century, but in the early 20th century cars began to dominate in modal share in cities such as New York.
+Since then, the use of bicycles for utilitarian urban transport (as opposed to recreation or sport) has been relatively low in comparison to trips made by larger vehicles outside of a few cities in China, the Netherlands, and Denmark.

 Origins

 Micromobility was originally in the form of bicycle-sharing services in Europe.
 The very first generation of bicycle-sharing was non-profit and small in scale, with the central aim to address the social and environmental impacts of urban sprawl.
 The white bike program in Amsterdam was unveiled in 1965, where 50 white bikes were unlocked and presented to the public, completely free of charge.
 Despite the program's good intentions, there were a number of significant issues resulting from theft, unorganized return spots, and overall dysfunction of the system.
 Similar programs were created in the following years in France (1974) and the Netherlands (1975), all located in densely populated areas of cities.

 The second generation of bicycle-sharing services revolutionized the previously non-profit program into a more organized business endeavor.
 With docking stations and coin depositories, this approach made its way across trans-continental borders, as Wisconsin and Texas were notable adopters of the new model.
 Norway (1996), Finland (2000), and Denmark (2005) were among the first three countries to include locks to deter the previous predecessor's problems.
 However, there was still a major issue regarding the reliability of bike-sharing: the bikes themselves.

 The third generation of bicycle-sharing services attempted to establish a sense of reliability and functionality with the help of advanced technologies.
 Tracking of each individual bicycle was enabled, reservations could be made through smart phones, and payment options were digitally compatible.
 As a result, the popularity of bicycle-sharing services reached a new peak.
-Over 100 sharing services were created spanning across 125 cities in 4 different continents, though France was, arguably, the most notable.
-The implementation of Velo’v in 2005 was the first sharing system that integrated advanced technology, resulting in over 1,500 bicycles available through reservation from Velo’v alone.
-LE Velo’v STAR (2009) and Vélib were other programs that were created in conjunction with this new iteration of micromobility.
+Over 100 sharing services were created spanning across 125 cities in 4 continents, though France was, arguably, the most notable.
+The implementation of Velo'v in 2005 was the first sharing system that integrated advanced technology, resulting in over 1,500 bicycles available through reservation from Velo'v alone.
+LE Velo'v STAR (2009) and Vélib were other programs that were created in conjunction with this new iteration of micromobility.

 The fourth generation of bicycle-sharing services integrated further functionality and compatibility with multi-modal technologies and advanced payment interfaces.
 E-bikes replaced the original bicycle, and fully digitized touch screen kiosks provided a more user-friendly customer experience.
 BIXI, a Canadian-based service company were among the first to douse the bicycle-sharing service with 21st century technological advances.
 Due to the enhanced features, BIXI became the very first large-scale North American bike-sharing company, ultimately paving the way for further innovations with micromobility.